nabostylisten/nabostylisten/scripts/migration/phase-4-bookings/TEST_PLAN.md

 - **3,051 bookings with services** (68.4% have valid service relationships)
 - **1,408 bookings without services** (31.6% reference unmigrated services)

+**TODO**: Revise the migration script for bookings such that we migrate booking not necessarily linked to services or stylists.

 **Critical Discovery - Dual Service Storage Architecture**:

 The MySQL system used two distinct storage patterns for services, which explains the foreign key failures:

 1. **Service Table (Master Catalog)**: 389 total services

    - 229 active services → 200 migrated (87% of eligible)
    - 160 soft-deleted services → not migrated
    - 29 orphaned services (missing stylists) → not migrated